 Warm, Compassionate Care For Your Child

-Helping children is one of the most important and delicate tasks a therapist can do.
+Child therapy is one of the most important and delicate areas a therapist can devote themselves to.
 Children often have trouble vocalizing what’s bothering them, creating unique challenges for parents and practitioners alike.
 At Ballen Medical & Wellness, we use a full range of treatment approaches – from play therapy to talk therapy and psychiatry – to help children aged two through adolescence gain relief from whatever issues they’re facing.
 We’re also able to help them develop valuable life skills to assist them in the future.
 Most importantly, we create an atmosphere of trust and respect where your child is safe, free from judgment, and can receive warm, compassionate care.

 “There’s no such thing as a bad child.
 There’s always a reason or an emotion behind their behavior.
 Every kiddo wants to get better. ” – Carol Wegmann, MS, LPCC

 A Holistic, Integrative Approach to Your Child’s Health & Wellness

 As a parent, it can be very difficult to see your child struggle and not be able to help.
 Too often the first solution we turn to is medication, but therapy, nutrition and exercise can be be just as vital.
 In many cases, the best approach to care is an integrative and holistic one, combining different types of treatments to address your child as a whole person and not just a list of symptoms.

 At Ballen Medical & Wellness, our child therapy is overseen and guided by a physician, adult and child psychiatrist Beth Ballen, MD.
 We know when psychiatric medication is necessary, and can prescribe as needed.
 We prescribe very sparingly with children however, and typically recommend trying therapy before medication.
 Proper nutrition, sleep and exercise may also be part of treatment.
 In cases where prescription medication is necessary, it is often only needed for a brief duration.